bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

-Here are all the possible settings:
+These are all the possible settings:

 | Config setting     | Description                                                               |
 | :----------------- | :------------------------------------------------------------------------ |